MicrosoftDocs/VBA-Docs/api/Access.ComboBox.NotInList.md

 The following example uses the **NotInList** event to add an item to a combo box.

 To try this example, create a combo box called **Colors** on a form.
 Set the combo box's **LimitToList** property to Yes.
 To populate the combo box, set the combo box's **RowSourceType** property to Value List, and supply a list of values separated by semicolons as the setting for the **RowSource** property.
-For example, you might supply the following values as the setting for this property: Red, Green, Blue.
+For example, you might supply the following values as the setting for this property: Red;Green;Blue.

 Next, add the following event procedure to the form.
 Switch to Form view and enter a new value in the text portion of the combo box.